Is there anything better than Nutella? We don't think so—unless, of course, it's French toast stuffed with Nutella.

 Gather the ingredients.

-Set aside the slices of bread.
-(They can even be left out overnight and will actually absorb more of the egg mixture if they are slightly stale.)
 Whisk together the eggs, whole milk, sugar, and vanilla extract in a medium-sized bowl.
 Pick a size that will fit the bread easily when you are ready to dip them.

 Heat a griddle or large non-stick pan on medium-high heat and grease with the butter.